- 3

 The humble cauliflower

 Cauliflower suffers from a bit of a reputation problem.
 It doesn’t have the hipster-level cool of the avocado, or the child-pleasing sweetness of peas and carrots.
-It lacks the vibrant colors of stripy purple aubergines or cheerful squash.
+It lacks the vibrant colours of stripy purple aubergines or cheerful squash.

 In fact, most of the time cauliflower resides in the category of vegetables we remember being made to eat as children, ‘because it’s good for us’.

 Fortunately, cauliflower is having a bit of a renaissance.
 We couldn’t be happier.
-After all, cauliflower’s weaknesses are also its strengths: it has a gentle natural flavor, which greedily soaks up spices and sauces.
+After all, cauliflower’s weaknesses are also its strengths: it has a gentle natural flavour, which greedily soaks up spices and sauces.
 It has an inoffensive texture which goes with just about everything.

 And we’ve suddenly discovered innumerable ways of cooking and eating cauliflower which really makes the best of this super vegetable.
 (Spoiler: boiling it to death in a pan of water is not one of them.)